CivicActions/ssp-toolkit/docs/controls/IA.md

 ### Part i)

-#### Drupal specific control support
+#### LINCS specific control or LINCS Responsibility

-CivicActions internal users are required to take appropriate measures in the handling of passwords including:
+LINCS internal users are required to take appropriate measures in the handling of passwords including:

 * Not transmitting user names and passwords together in an unencrypted format